Flag

 Centrally positioned healthcare elements

-The Defence Healthcare Organisation consists of ten centrally organised healthcare providers and staff.
+The Defence Healthcare Organisation consists of ten centrally organised healthcare staff.
 The organisation employs approximately 1350 men and women and provides healthcare services for all the branches of the forces in the Netherlands and abroad.
 The services include first-line healthcare, dental care, central hospital capability, rehabilitation, blood provision, clinical specialist teams for deployment, medical logistics, and initial education for medical personnel.
 The commander of the Defence Healthcare Organisation is also the Surgeon General of the Netherlands armed forces.

 The operational Role 1 and 2 assets are decentralised and under full command of ARMY, AIR FORCE and NAVY.